gbmhunter/blog/content/posts/2019/06-30-june-2019-updates/_index.md

 type: "post"
 ---

-* The page on {{% link text="Electronic Noise And EMI Suppression" src="/electronics/circuit-design/noise-and-emi-suppression" %}} moved from Electronics->Test And Measurement to Electronics->Circuit Design.
+* The page on {{% link text="Electrical Noise" src="/electronics/circuit-design/electrical-noise" %}} moved from Electronics->Test And Measurement to Electronics->Circuit Design.

 * Renamed the Fast Fourier Transform page to the {{% link text="Fourier Transform page" src="/programming/signal-processing/fourier-transforms" %}}, as it now contains information about other Fourier transforms.